Curved Page Divider

 Building Self-Esteem

-Low self-esteem may stem from children in foster care's situation.
-Parents can support children by agreeing to positive reinforcement, acknowledging accomplishments, and encouraging participation in activities that cultivate confidence.
+Low self-esteem may stem from the situation of children in foster care.
+Parents can support their children by agreeing to use positive reinforcement, acknowledging accomplishments, and encouraging participation in activities that foster confidence.
 Guaranteeing that children are appreciated and approved is key to their emotional maturity.

 Educational Needs